Skip to main content

 The Introduction to Sustainable Gardening series is a three-part workshop series designed to help you transform your yard into a thriving, sustainable garden.
 This course will teach you everything you need to know to nurture perennial gardens that conserve water, provide beauty, and attract pollinators and beneficial insects.

-San Francisco is a beautiful and unique city with year-round mild temperatures and dry, foggy summers.
-Learn what plants are adapted to our coastal climate and grow without the need for toxic pesticides or lots of water.
+San Francisco is a beautiful and unique city, with year-round mild temperatures and dry, foggy summers.
+Learn what plants are adapted to our coastal climate and grow without the need for toxic pesticides or large amounts of water.
 This course will focus on native and drought-tolerant ornamental gardens but will cover broad topics that can also apply to vegetable gardening.

 Registering will sign you up for the full series of three workshops.
 Please only register if you plan to attend all three sessions.